 Figure 9

-- What happens if the consumer has multiple items in his or her cart and they want to see the total cost of the order?
+- What happens if the consumer has multiple items in their cart and wants to see the total cost of the order?

 - What happens if the consumer wants to see what the delivery costs will be for this order?